riyanpatel1/gojek-clone-app/README.md

 ### Analyzing User Behavior and Preferences

 Dive into analytics to uncover user behavior—what do they click on?
 What makes them abandon their cart?
-Track user journeys and gather feedback, because knowing what makes your audience tick is crucial.
+Track user journeys, and gather feedback, because knowing what makes your audience tick is crucial.
 Use this intel to optimize your app and enhance their overall experience.

 ### Segmentation Strategies